6 Free and Paid Social Media Analytics Tools

 It offers a free 30-day trial and then has a variety of price ranges, again depending on the business and its size.

 Cyfe is another powerful analytics tools that you can try out for free.
 This business dashboard syncs data from a wide number of marketing tools.
-It has multiple integrations and dashboards that cover advertising, monitoring, emails, Search Engine Optimization, sales and web analytics, as well as social media analytics.
+It has multiple integrations and dashboards that cover advertising, monitoring, emails, Search Engine Optimisation, sales and web analytics, as well as social media analytics.

 For social media, Cyfe will give you real-time data on how your brand is doing across 15+ platforms, including Facebook Ads and Facebook Pages, Instagram, Twitter Ads and Twitter, LinkedIn Ads and LinkedIn, YouTube, Google+, Pinterest, and Vimeo, to name a few.
 It also measures the return on investment of your social efforts.